-A new terminal of 15.640 m2 will be constructed in phases.
-Repair works have been undertaken in the runway and apron.
-The scope of works includes a new Fire Station.
+The new terminal of 15.640 m2 is under construction, in phases.
+Repair works have been performed in the runway and apron.
+The scope of works includes a new RFF station.
+Works to be completed by November, 2020.

-2. Annual review:
+2. Annual review

-2018 was a very successful year for the Company with an 10,3% increase in passenger traffic, serving almost 13,3 million passengers without major disruptions due to operational constraints.
+2019 was a successful year for the Company with an 1,5% increase in passenger traffic, serving almost 13,5 million passengers without major disruptions due to operational constraints.